jm-rcc/hpc-docs/software/h5py.md

 # h5py
 ## Installed versions
  - h5py/3.2.1-foss-2021a  (version), (toolchain)
-### Description
-HDF5 for Python (h5py) is a general-purpose Python interface to the Hierarchical Data Format library, version 5.
+>HDF5 for Python (h5py) is a general-purpose Python interface to the Hierarchical Data Format library, version 5.
 HDF5 is a versatile, mature scientific software library designed for the fast, flexible storage of enormous amounts of data.